stephengold/kk-physics/README.md

 + "MacOSX_ARM64" (macOS on "Apple Silicon")
 + "Windows64" (MS Windows on x86_64 CPUs)

-For each platform, 4 native libraries are distributed:
-+ "ReleaseSp", a release build using single-precision location vectors
-+ "ReleaseDp", a release build using double-precision location vectors
-+ "DebugSp", a debug build using single-precision location vectors
-+ "DebugSp", a debug build using double-precision location vectors

-In the following buildscript excerpts:
-+ "Linux64" may be replaced by another platform.
-+ "DebugSp" may be replaced by another build type/flavor combination.
+Your runtime classpath should include the JVM library plus 1-to-6 native libraries: a native library for each platform on which the code will run.

+Build types:  use "Debug" native libraries for development and troubleshooting, then switch to "Release" libraries for performance testing and production.

+Build flavors:  use "Dp" to simulate large worlds (>1000 meters in diameter) otherwise use "Sp".

 ### Gradle-built projects

-Add to the project’s "build.gradle" file:
+Add to the project’s "build.gradle" or "build.gradle.kts" file:

     repositories {
         mavenCentral()
     }
     dependencies {
-        implementation("com.github.stephengold:kk-physics:0.3.0")
-        runtimeOnly("com.github.stephengold:jolt-jni-Linux64:0.5.0:DebugSp")
+        // JVM library:
+        implementation("com.github.stephengold:kk-physics:0.3.1")

+        // native libraries:
+        runtimeOnly("com.github.stephengold:jolt-jni-Linux64:0.9.5:DebugSp")
+        // Native libraries for other platforms could be added.
     }

++ The "Linux64" platform name may be replaced by "Linux_ARM32hf", "Linux_ARM64",
+  "MacOSX64", "MacOSX_ARM64", or "Windows64".
++ The "DebugSp" classifier
+  may be replaced by "DebugDp", "ReleaseSp", or "ReleaseDp".
-For some older versions of Gradle, it's necessary to replace `implementation` with `compile`.
++ For some older versions of Gradle, it's necessary to replace `implementation` with `compile`.

 ### Maven-built projects